-Challenge: Furnish and install nine (9) Cummins 100kW Diesel generators and nine (9) 400A Automatic Transfer Switches (ATS) at nine separate telecommunications hub sites according to the following specifications:
+Furnish and install nine Cummins 100kW Diesel generators and nine 400A ATSs at nine separate telecommunications hubs with the following specifications:

-3) Re-feed the 200Amp rated GE MPB Load center;
+- Refeed the 200Amp rated GE MPB Load Center

-4) Add a 100Kw Generator with matching ATS and Manual Switch;
+- Add a 100Kw Generator with matching ATS and Manual Switch

-5) Add a TVSS (Transient Voltage Surge Suppressor).
-The TVSS is to be installed inside the Hub.
-All other equipment will mount to the exterior of the Southeast Hub wall and should be NEMA 3R rated.
+The TVSS was installed inside the hub; all other equipment was mounted to the exterior Southeast Hub wall and was NEMA 3R rated.